james-york/11ty-site/src/pages/games.md

 - - -

-## Games and prototypes we've made in class
+## 🚧 Game Prototypes

-Check out some of the games that we've prototyped, too.
+Check out some of the games that we've prototyped in class, too.
 <ul>
 {%- for post in collections['student game'] -%}
   <li><a href="{{ post.url}}">{{ post.data.title }}</a></br><p>{{ post.data.description }}</p></li>